Rollup of work and other fields

 If you have SQL Server Analysis Services deployed, you can get rollup for backlog items from these reports.
 The refresh frequency for these reports is 2 hours.

-If you need to add reports to your on-premises TFS deployment, see Add reports to a team project.
+If you need to add reports to your on-premises TFS deployment, see Add reports to a project.

-TFS-Project Server integration (TFS only)
+TFS-Project Server integration

 Like Project, Project Server natively supports rollup of summary tasks.
 If you have TFS-Project Server integration deployed, then you have rollup.
 To learn about how fields are synchronized, see Understand how updates to specific fields are managed.
 If you need to add fields or change how fields are mapped, see Customize the field mapping.